June 7 is World Tourette Awareness Day. Here we discuss four little known, interesting facts about Tourette Syndrome.

 Here are four little known facts about this condition:

-1. Often accompanied by other disorders
+1. It is often accompanied by other disorders

 Up to 86% of children diagnosed with Tourette Syndrome have other mental, behavioral, or developmental disorders.
 Among these are ADHD, anxiety, learning disability, autism spectrum, and obsessive-compulsive disorder.